cohenimhuji/DemARK/README.md

    **On Windows:**

    Run `binder/postBuild.bat`
+# small change here, to test and learn
 4. Run `jupyter notebook` from the `DemARK` root folder.
 You will be prompted to open a page in your web browser.
 From there, you will be able to run the notebooks.
 5. Run the notebook by clicking the `▶▶` button or choosing `Kernel → Restart & Run All`